Double Machine Learning for Time Series

 \subsection{Results}

-The shock leads to an increase in the PNFC spread, peaking at about three basis points after three quarters.
-In turn, the reduction in corporate lending, which carries relatively higher regulatory risk weights, is consistent with banks prioritizing the downsizing of higher risk-weighted assets to meet tighter capital-ratio requirements.
+We focus on four transmission channels to real GDP: Tier 1 capital, risk-weighted assets, the real value of new loans to PNFCs, and the PNFC interest-rate spread, measured as the difference between the lending rate on new loans and the three-month Euribor (\citealp{conti2023bank}).
+Figure \ref{fig:Irf_rcf} reports the corresponding cumulative responses.
+The PNFC spread temporarily rises, while lending declines, consistent with banks reducing relatively high-risk-weighted exposures in response to tighter capital requirements.

-A reduction in credit supply generates adverse short-run macroeconomic effects that gradually fade in the medium term.
-Real GDP contracts by almost 0.13 percent after four quarters.
+The contraction in credit supply is accompanied by adverse short run macroeconomic effects that gradually fade over the medium term.
+Real GDP declines by almost 0.15 percent after two quarters.

-The method successfully recovers the expected transmission patterns of prudential capital shocks and aligns closely with established empirical evidence summarized in Table~\ref{tab:comparison}.
-The supplementary appendix reports the corresponding impulse responses obtained using the RMSE-based calibration of the nuisance functions.

-These results further highlight the validity of the novel metric proposed in this paper, particularly for addressing the real GDP response.
-For the latter, RMSE tuning tends to over-denoise the series and attenuate the policy signal, leading to a non-significant response, contrasting with the existing literature.
+Overall, the responses accord with the transmission patterns emphasized in the empirical literature (Table S.2.).
+Supplement S6.2. reports the corresponding responses obtained under RMSE-based nuisance calibration, highlighting the value of the proposed tuning rule, especially for GDP.
+RMSE-based tuning tends to over-denoise the series and attenuate the policy signal, yielding a non-significant GDP response that contrasts with the existing literature.